Merkona/RCSJ-Josephson-Dynamics/README.md

 - `SciPy`
 - Optional: `pillow` for saving GIFs

-To install pakages, simply type `pip install [pakage name]` into the terminal While those pakages install, please enjoy a brief Introduction and Theory overview (for those interested) before moving on to the 'Basic Usage' section for further instructions and repository info.
+To install pakages, simply type `pip install [pakage name]` into the terminal.
+While those pakages install, please enjoy a brief Introduction and Theory overview (for those interested) before moving on to the 'Basic Usage' section for further instructions and repository info.

 # Introduction